 Top 12 Attractions & Things to See Around the Amalfi Coast

-The definition of attraction, in the context of tourism of course, is a place which draws visitors by providing something of interest or pleasure.
-If we were listing the top attractions in Rome, you’d like see the Colosseum, Vatican, Trevi Fountain, and more.
+The definition of attraction, in the context of tourism, of course, is a place that draws visitors by providing something of interest or pleasure.
+If we were listing the top attractions in Rome, you’d like to see the Colosseum, Vatican, Trevi Fountain, and more.
 For the Amalfi Coast, you’ll see some historic attractions mixed in with beaches, islands, and restaurants with unbelievable views!
 Enjoy our list of the top Attractions on the Amalfi Coast written by the people who know.

 5. Tiberius’ Leap & Villa Jovis

 Tiberius was the Emperor of Rome from 14 AD when his adopted father August died until 37 AD.
 Up until that point, he had a stellar military career and will be secretly known as one of Rome’s greatest generals which says a lot.
 Why is it a secret?

 His reclusiveness as an emperor out-shadowed any of his accomplishments as a general.
 Pliny the Elder described him as “the gloomiest of men” and Pliny’s opinion counted in those days.
 He basically abandoned the capital of Rome, built himself a villa on a cliff in Capri, and slowly went mad.

 Once you visit Capri you’ll understand why Tiberius chose it as his preferred destination and you can even visit his villa there, Villa Jovis.
 Well, one of his villas.
 Tiberius built 12 villas on the Island of Capri.
 Villa Jovis covered 1.7 acres including a platform known as Tiberius’ Leap.
 Basically, a place where he could throw disobedient servants or unwelcome guests off a cliff.